Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 At the top of the hill, the welcoming sign of the Residencial Celeste finally appeared!

 This is the place where the Albergue Sto.
 António is also located.
 It looks like it is at a separate location on a Google map, but it is not.
-You can see the brown sign in the photo below, to the right of the reception door that says, "Albergue Reception Here."
+Go to the white building to register for the alberque, where you will see a sign by the reception door that says, "Albergue Reception Here."
 Both facilities are run by the Residencial Celeste.

 The albergue building is separate and off to the north side, while the white building, above contains the hotel part.
 We asked to see the albergue, and they had this lovely room for two, below, for less than the hotel, so we took it!
 It was private enough for us.